 Mandated Secondary ESL Program at Danbury High School: Secondary Grades 9-12

 Four levels of ESL English Language Development are offered at Danbury High School.
-A Transitional English class allows advanced EL's and LTSS students a smoother transition to the mainstream.
-First and second year students attend a two-period ESL (English Language Development) class.
+All MLL's attend a double block ESL class to strengthen their development of English.
+In addition, Transitional English class allows advanced MLL's and LTSS students a smoother transition to the mainstream.

 In the content areas, Sheltered English classes are offered.
-These classes are taught by regular classroom teachers who receive training on how to make subject-area content comprehensible for EL students.
-Students in these classes are "sheltered" in that they do not compete academically with native English speakers since the class includes only ELs.
+These classes are taught by regular classroom teachers who receive training on how to make subject-area content comprehensible for MLL students.
+Students in these classes are "sheltered" in that they do not compete academically with native English speakers since the class includes only MLLs.

-Additional ESL classes have been added to accommodate the needs of an ever growing influx of EL students and to respond to LTSS guidelines.
+Additional ESL classes have been added to accommodate the needs of an ever growing influx of MLL students and to respond to LTSS guidelines.